U1 Roughs Tower

 Tidal Diamonds

-Sailors will notice the co-incidence of fort sites and tidal diamonds.
+Sailors may notice the co-incidence of fort sites and tidal diamonds.
 This must be because the accurate surveys carried out for the site selection were then re-used.

 The Army Towers